-Actions build customer trust: Keeping promises, meeting the customer’s expectations, being able to listen and understand.
-It is based on the ability to say no, problem solving, professionalism and competence – the feeling that things get done and that you don’t have to worry and check up on them.
+Customer trust is built on actions: Keeping promises, meeting the customer’s expectations, being able to listen and understand.
+This is based on the ability to say no, problem solving, professionalism and competence – the feeling that things get done and that you don’t have to worry and check up on them.

-The internal culture of company is inevitably reflected outside.
+The internal culture of the company is inevitably reflected outside.

-Earning trust requires time and continuous fulfilment of promises.
-Things need to be done well and regularly with all customers and prospects, including those who end up going with another option.
+Earning trust requires time and the continuous fulfilment of promises.
+Things need to be done well with all regular and prospective customers, including those who end up going with another option.
 Doing things well must be part of everyday life.
-We need to value and respect our colleagues and employees, just like customers, and do things as we promised.
-The internal culture of company is inevitably reflected outside.
+We need to value and respect our colleagues and employees just like customers, and do the things that we promised.
+The internal culture of the company is inevitably reflected outside.

-Sometimes, you have to say no to both customers and yourself.
+Sometimes, you have to say no to both the customers and yourself.
 There will be temptations along the way.
-In this case, you have to trust your own plan and resist temptation.
+You will then have to trust your own plan and resist temptation.

-Our slogan “Walk the Talk” summarises out guiding principle of Compile’s strategy: we do what is promised and we do not promise anything that cannot be done.
-Sometimes, you have to say no to both customers and yourself.
+Our slogan “Walk the Talk” summarises the guiding principle of Compile’s strategy: we do what is promised and we do not promise anything that cannot be done.
+Sometimes, you have to say no to both the customers and yourself.
 There will be temptations along the way.
-In this case, you have to trust your own plan and resist temptation.
+You will then have to trust your own plan and resist temptation.

 Our top priority and promise is to help our customers succeed.
 This can be expected of all Compile employees – in the front line, of course, our skilled software development professionals.
 The rest of us set those expectations.